-Prerequisite: Passing grade in Algebra 2 or Precalculus or currently enrolled in Pre-AP Algebra 2 or Precalculus.
+Prerequisite: Passing grade in Pre-AP Algebra 2 or Precalculus or currently enrolled in Pre-AP Algebra 2 or Precalculus.
 No prior computer science experience required.
+Students are required to take the AP exam and to pay an additional fee.